bluefrg/jira-grafana-json-datasource/README.md

 Confirm running by visiting: http://localhost:3000

-*Note: I've only tested running this project as a Docker container in an ECS cluster.*
+*Note: This project has only been tested locally, and as a ECS task using Jira Cloud.
+Jira On-Prem is not supported by the dependencies used in this project.*

 ### Atlassian credentials
 It's recommended to use API tokens from your [Atlassian API token page](https://id.atlassian.com/manage/api-tokens) for authentication instead of your primary account username and password.